 Then Regis, who worked in computers for American Electric Power, was transferred from Columbus up to Bolivar in northern Ohio, and producing the show fell onto Unger's shoulders.
 Had he but known, he might have re-thought the whole thing, but he took on the job.
 His fears proved groundless.
 We sold out all the tables that first year and have done so or come close ever since.
 Moving our date up to August was a good move.
 Our membership has grown, and we've made money on the show each year.
 We have a comfortable bank account to keep publishing our newsletter and to plan the shows without too much worry about going broke.

 Actually, "newsletter" is pretty much a misnomer for TPC.
-Each issue is professionally laid out and printed by Jeff Knoll and Eddie Fliess, pipe smokers, NASPC members, and owner of The Graphic Touch print shop in Columbus.
+Each issue is professionally laid out and printed by Jeff Knoll and Eddie Fliess, pipe smokers, NASPC members, and owners of The Graphic Touch, a graphic studio in Ohio.
 We now publish six issues a year.
 Over the years, membership contributions to TPC have increased in number and quality.
 Subject to good taste and relevance to pipes, members continue to submit articles on a wide variety of topics.
 We do accept ads, but we do not suffer space constraints based on the needs of an advertising department.
 Thus, we tell writers to take as long as they need to say what they want to say, and we try to publish everything that we receive.
 Regular and popular contributors include Regis McCafferty, Rich Esserman (known for his encyclopedic knowledge of pipes and collecting), Lou Zisholz (with his tobacco reviews), Marty Pulvers (known for his trenchant, sometimes sarcastic, wit), and others.

 We don't shy away from controversy either.
 The pages of TPC kicked off the brand versus briar and fills in high-grade pipes debates, both of which generated quite a bit of heat before they tapered off.
 We don't encourage controversy for the sake of controversy, but we do feel that, in addition to its wonderful friendships and fellowship, our hobby does have important issues--upon which reasonable people may disagree--as well.
-So Ungeredits TPC, but he does not censor its contributors.
+So we edit TPC, but we do NOT censor its contributors.